 System.ComponentModel.DataAnnotations attributes and will use these to shape the generated code.

-The displayed name of a property, as well as the order in which it appears in generated views, can be set via the
+The displayed name and description of a property, as well as the order in which it appears in generated views, can be set via the

 [Display] attribute.
 By default, properties will be displayed in the order in which they are defined in their class.